Accessibility Support in CKEditor

 In our accessibility testing we use the latest Firefox version with latest JAWS version as our reference environment and officially supported platform.
 This is because we have found this combination to be most reliable and standards-compliant.

-This does not mean, however, that CKEditor has any issues with other modern, standards-compliant browsers (including latest Internet Explorer versions) and alternative screen reader solutions like VoiceOver, NonVisual Desktop Access (NVDA) or ChromeVox.
+This does not mean, however, that CKEditor has any major issues with other modern, standards-compliant browsers (including latest Internet Explorer versions) and alternative screen reader solutions like VoiceOver, NonVisual Desktop Access (NVDA) or ChromeVox.
 On the contrary: we assume that since we test in the most standards-compliant solution, other standards-compliant environments should also work correctly.

 # Assisting Users with Special Needs